Steve20144/onlyvibes-backend/README.md

 | ---------- | ------------------------------------ | --------------- |
 | **DELETE** | `/events/:eventId/reviews/:reviewId` | Delete a review |

-> If you want me to rewrite the README to include every review route exactly, just paste `reviewRoutes.js`.

 ---

 # 📁 **Project Structure**